souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

 ## Prepare a Demo Application

-1. Create a new Java project with **Gradle** in your favorite IDE, called "Fortune".
+1. Create a new Java project with **Gradle** in your favorite IDE, called "Fortune", in the `demo` package.
 Rename the default filename `App.java` to `Fortune.java` and replace its contents with the following:

     ```java
     package demo;